-When I think of waiting, two places of pertinence comes to mind: the doctor's office and the airport.
+When I think of waiting, two places of pertinence come to mind: the doctor's office and the airport.
 At the doctor's office, unless you are honest with your symptoms and previous medical history, the doctor cannot accurately diagnose or remedy your issue.
 At the airport, to even get to the waiting area, there are at least 2 million checkpoints and procedures that ensure you are who you say you are.
 So this week I ask, "Single lady, who are you, during the wait?
 Better still, why are you waiting?"

 The Ugly Truth

-Let me holla' at my church girls right quick, cause today's piece isn't for everyone.
-First, let me address the elephant in the room.
-I'm saved, I'm single, and I honestly love the Lord.
-But my truth was once if I could have guilt-free sex without marriage, and without the stigma of being viewed as the church's chief sinner, I'd opt for that.
 It was that thinking that led me to question why all the single church girls are craving this husband like he's the new spicy chicken sandwich at Popeyes?
 Are we seeking marriage for ministry, for procreation, for companionship, for stability, or do we merely want to sing on the praise team without the tears being that God knows what you did last night?
-Yeah, we're waiting, but ask yourself, why do we even want what we're waiting on?
-Do we just want to erase 'the only sin' the church seems to recognize from our record or is our desire truly for what God intended when He designed the concept of marriage?
-Is the posture of our heart, 'Thy will be done!'

 To 'wait' means there is a process in progress.

 Do we just want a husband to count ourselves worthy in the eyes of the people who aren't even relevant?
 Or do we want this man to solidify some lack within ourselves to prove that we are good enough or just enough?
 No, I know.
-We've discussed at length in Youth Meeting that its better to marry than to burn, right?
+We've discussed at length in Youth Meeting that it's better to marry than to burn, right?
 Well, having played house myself, at this point, I'm prepared to catch fire.
 And that's saying something coming from someone who knows what it feels like to be up in flames.

 For the married folk that may be reading, don't come for me.
 No, I've never been married, and I'm not comparing my stint of shackin' to any real marriage.
 But I know enough to realize marriage is more than a trending hashtag.
 Okay then, don't take my word for it, ask that friend you know who messed around and married the wrong person.
 We've all watched their life become the poster child of what it means to be constantly interrupted at the pinnacle of pleasure (if you catch my drift).

 Waiting is a state of being.
-Us single gals sit and envy our friend's beautiful stories of "How I met my husband," but where the real stories at of "How I trapped my husband."
-But we not ready for that conversation.
-Many women, if they are honest, should admit that the wait was more like a scripted happenstance, who's reality is now a recurring low-budget lifetime movie.
+We single gals sit and envy our friend's beautiful stories of "How I met my husband," but where are the real stories at of "How I trapped my husband."
+But we're not ready for that conversation.
+Many women, if they are honest, should admit that the wait was more like a scripted happenstance, whose reality is now a recurring low-budget lifetime movie.

 So, are you the chick salty as the ocean because you're the last singleton of the crew?
 Or can you be happy for others and mean it–even in the face of not having what you want?
 Still, in this 'insta' culture, you'll find that people reject anything that resembles a pause or delay.
 We are so 'quick'; we'd rather pay the extra for Amazon prime than wait for a few extra days on a package.
 Nowadays, waiting seems like a punishment, but can I tell you its a reward?

 Meanwhile, when the shoe was on the other foot, I was met with this response, "Oh-Em-Gee Raquel, I can be explaining something I don't like about you, and in the middle of me telling you, you are already adjusting, (insert mind blown emoji)."
 I couldn't, for the life of me, see how that was a problem.
 But hey, maybe I was the problem.

 Needless to say, after knowing all my vulnerabilities, when we broke up, this guy seemed to take pleasure in telling me, "Look, now you ended up just how you didn't want to be, alone!"
 "Ouch, dude!
 That was a 'lil harsh, aye?"
-I said all that to say; sometimes, in waiting, there is also disappointment.
-You know, like when you're so hungry, and you finally get the meal that you've been salivating over, only to find its a hot mess.
+I said all that to say; that sometimes, in waiting, there is also disappointment.
+You know, like when you're so hungry, and you finally get the meal that you've been salivating over, only to find it's a hot mess.